dream-num/univer/README.md

 ## 🌈 Highlights

 - 📈 Univer is designed to support **spreadsheets**, **documents** and **presentation**.
 - 🧙‍♀️ Univer is **isomorphic**.
-It can run both on browsers and Node.js.
+It can run both on browsers and Node.js (in the future, mobile devices as well), with the same API.
 - ⚙️ Univer is easily **embeddable**, allowing seamless integration into your applications.
 - 🎇 Univer is **powerful**, offering a wide range of features including **formulas**, **conditional formatting**, **data validation**, **filtering**, **collaborative editing**, **printing**, **import & export** and more features on the horizon.
 - 🔌 Univer is **highly extensible**, thanks to its *plug-in architecture* that makes it a delight for developers to implement their unique requirements on the top of Univer.